The cost of shipping to Italy is 6€, free above 39€.

 The Sicilian Cassata: A Masterpiece of Confectionery

 The Sicilian cassata is perhaps the Sicilian dessert that best represents the use of fruit.
 Consisting of layers of ricotta cheese, sponge cake, marzipan and a coating of icing, cassata is decorated with pieces of candied fruit of various colours and shapes, giving it a festive and sumptuous appearance.
-Each cassata slice is an explosion of flavours, where the sweetness of the candied fruit balances perfectly with the ricotta and the sponge cake, creating a perfect harmony.
+Each slice of cassata is an explosion of flavours, where the sweetness of the candied fruit is perfectly balanced with the ricotta and sponge cake, creating a perfect harmony.

 Cannoli: Symbol of Tradition and Innovation

-Also the cannoli, another symbol of Sicilian confectionery, are often enriched with fruit.
-Orange peel or candied cherries are used to decorate the ends of the cannoliadding a touch of sweetness and colour.
-In recent years, many pastry chefs have experimented with new ingredients and combinations, but the candied fruit remains an irreplaceable element.
+Cannoli, another symbol of Sicilian pastry making, are also often enriched with fruit.
+Orange peels or candied cherries are used to decorate the ends of the cannoli, adding a touch of sweetness and colour.
+In recent years, many pastry chefs have experimented with new ingredients and combinations, but candied fruit remains an irreplaceable element.

 Candied Fruit: Not Only in Sweets

 Today, it is used not only in confectionery, but also in other culinary preparations.
-It can be used to enrich savoury dishes, such as salads or main courses, where its sweet flavour creates an interesting contrast to salty or spicy ingredients.
-In addition, the candied fruit can be used as a decoration for cocktails or to enrich cheeses and cold cuts, creating original and surprising combinations.
+It can be used to enrich savoury dishes, such as salads or main courses, where its sweet flavour creates an interesting contrast with savoury or spicy ingredients.
+In addition, candied fruit can be used as a decoration for cocktails or to enrich cheeses and cold cuts, creating original and surprising combinations.

 Panettone and Colomba: Holiday Sweets

 How could we not mention the classic panettone?
 This typical Christmas cake, with its soft and fragrant dough, is embellished with sultanas and candied orange.
-La candied fruit gives panettone a unique flavour, making it the undisputed star of Christmas tables throughout Italy and beyond.
-Even the Easter dove, a sweet symbol of Easter, is enriched with candied fruitwhich gives it that unmistakable taste that everyone loves.
+The candied fruit gives panettone a unique flavour, making it the undisputed star of Christmas tables throughout Italy and beyond.
+Even the Easter dove, the sweet symbol of Easter, is enriched with candied fruit, giving it that unmistakable flavour that everyone loves.

 Aperitifs and Candied Fruit: A Surprising Pairing

-La candied fruit can also be used to create original aperitifs and snacks.
+Candied fruit can also be used to create original appetisers and snacks.
 For example, you can combine it with mature cheeses or cured meats to create a board full of contrasting flavours.
 Try serving candied orange peel next to a seasoned pecorino or spicy salami: the result will be an explosion of flavours that will surprise your guests.

 Discover Pistì Products: A World of Sicilian Sweets